wconrad/wconrad.github.io/_posts/2014-03-17-postscript-is-hard-to-read.markdown

 It's hard to read.

 It all comes from Postscript's minimal syntax and lack of a way to syntactically group a function's operands.
-This syntax requires the reader, if he has any chance of understand what the code does, to know the calling sequence of every function he reads.
+If you are to understand what the code does, you have to know the calling sequence of every function you read.
 Let me explain.

 Here's some C code that calls a function: